 Other ingredients in the tablets include spirulina whole plant powder, deodorized garlic bulb powder, magnesium citrate, Coenzyme Q10, menaquinone-7, microcrystalline cellulose, dicalcium phosphate, stearic acid, croscarmellose sodium, magnesium stearate, silicon dioxide, and pharmaceutical glaze (shellac, povidone).
 Ingredients in the fish oil softgels include marine lipid concentrate, gelatin, glycerin, purified water, and mixed tocopherols.
 The softgels contain fish and should not be consumed by anybody with a fish allergy.

-Vitamin D3 is one of five main ingredients in Roman’s Testosterone Support supplement.
+Vitamin D3 is one of six main ingredients in Roman’s Testosterone Support supplement.
 The supplement consists of four tablets that should be taken with water.
 Each individual tablet contains 12.5 mcg (500 IU) of vitamin D3, for a total daily dose of 50 mcg (2,000 IU).
 This level fulfills both the RDA and the Endocrine Society’s recommendations for daily vitamin D intake while staying below the UL.

 Does vitamin D interact with any other drugs or medical conditions?

 Vitamin D supplements can interact with certain medications.
 If you are taking any of the following medications, it is important you talk to your healthcare provider about your vitamin D intake (please note that this list may not be exhaustive and other medications may also interact with vitamin D) (3):

 - Corticosteroids: These medications can impair how the body processes both calcium and vitamin D, contributing to osteoporosis.
 An example of a corticosteroid is prednisone.

 - Orlistat: This weight-loss drug decreases the amount of vitamin A, D, E, and K that your body can absorb, so you may require supplementation.